 🇦🇲 Armenia · CBA · Payment Systems Law

-Armenia Crypto License: CBA VASP Registration 2026
+Armenia Crypto Licence: CBA VASP Registration 2026

 Armenia has emerged as a significant regional crypto and fintech hub, particularly since 2022 when large numbers of Russian technology workers and companies relocated to Yerevan.
 The Central Bank of Armenia (CBA) oversees payment system operators including crypto-related VASPs.
 With low operational costs, USD-friendly banking, an educated workforce, and 18% corporate tax, Armenia offers an accessible licensing environment for CIS-focused and international crypto businesses.